 C/C++, while certainly compiled, is not considered a high-level language in this context

-In order to ensure that the micro:bit online code editors could scale to support 1M deployed boards, Microsoft built an in-browser-compiler, written in TypeScript.
-This is the technology used for the following online editors:
+In order to ensure that the micro:bit online code editors could scale to support 1M deployed boards, Microsoft built Makecode, an in-browser-compiler, written in TypeScript.

 These in-browser-compilers do not compile the whole of the software stack, but just the user’s script.
 Function calls and low level functions are handled by the micro:bit runtime and mbed.
 A pre-compiled runtime image is included in the browser and concatenated with the compiled script before being presented for download.